davidsvaughn/md2pdf/x1-premium.md

 - Provide stronger third-party validation of the Investability Score--academic partners, VC endorsements, or case studies.
 - Narrow and segment the market narrative to avoid sounding overly broad.
 Focus on the early-stage segment first, where pain and fragmentation are highest.
 - Clarify barriers to entry and why incumbents cannot replicate the score or unified platform approach.
-- Avoid absolute claims (e.g., \"first AI-native platform\") unless verifiable; credibility matters.
+- Avoid absolute claims (e.g., "first AI-native platform") unless verifiable; credibility matters.

 ### Assessment Summary

 **Strengths**

 - Clear alignment with major macro trends (AI-native tools, workflow consolidation, real-time venture data).
 - Strong early traction signals market readiness.
 - Widely acknowledged market pain point creates natural demand.
 - Unified platform concept is well-timed and differentiated.

 **Weaknesses**

 - Competitive landscape is formidable and includes deep-pocketed incumbents.
 - Standardized scoring may be difficult to validate and defend.
 - Some claims risk investor skepticism if not supported by evidence.